buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 Since OpenSea doesn't support Goerli, we have to look for an alternative.
 You can check out [OpenSea](https://goerli.OpenSea.com/) to view your NFT when you deploy to Goerli.
 When we use `run.js`, it's just us working locally.

 The next step is a testnet which you can think of as like a "staging" environment.
-When we deploy to a testnet we'll actually be able to **view our NFT online** and we are a step closer to getting this to **real users.**
+When we deploy to a testnet we'll actually be able to to **view our NFT online** and we are a step closer to getting this to **real users.**

 You are a badass look at you!